hanjinda/DataAnalysis/README.md

 # Medical Data Analysis Tools in Python
-- Building Data Analysis Tools not exactly in Medical Data
+- Building Data Analysis Tools not exactly in Medical Data.